JetBrains/js-graphql-intellij-plugin/docs/developer-guide.md

 errors as types appear to have been declared more than once.
 In addition, the scopes prevent non-conflicting types from showing up in completions and ensure that validation only recognizes the types that belong to the current schema.

-The plugin allows you to configure your schema scopes using [graphql-config](https://github.com/prismagraphql/graphql-config) configuration files with `includes` and `excludes` glob patterns
+The plugin allows you to configure your schema scopes using [graphql-config v2](https://github.com/kamilkisiela/graphql-config/tree/legacy) configuration files with `includes` and `excludes` glob patterns

 ### Example projects ###

 See https://github.com/jimkyndemeyer/graphql-config-examples for example uses of `.graphqlconfig` to control schema discovery.

 ### Setting up Multi-schema Projects using graphql-config
-Please familiarize yourself with the [graphql-config format](https://github.com/prismagraphql/graphql-config/blob/master/specification.md) before proceeding.
+Please familiarize yourself with the [graphql-config v2 format](https://github.com/kamilkisiela/graphql-config/tree/legacy/specification.md) before proceeding.

 The next step is to decide where to place the `.graphqlconfig` file.
 The config file controls schema discovery from the